Industrial Robots 101: What They Are and How They Work

 They get their name because they can move within a sphere-shaped workspace.
 One key advantage of polar robots is their ability to move in a complete 360-degree range and handle large workspaces.

-This type of Industrial robot is used in several of different tasks, including assembly operations, tending to machine tools, welding, and painting.
+This type of industrial robot is used in several tasks, including assembly operations, tending to machine tools, welding, and painting.

 Industrial robots have a long history of use, primarily in the automotive industry.
-Fast forward to today, their benefits are becoming evident in various other industries as well, including healthcare, food and beverage, and aerospace exploration.
+Fast-forward to today, their benefits are becoming evident in various other industries, including healthcare, food and beverage, and aerospace exploration.

 • Assembly and dispensing